Lucifer in Isaiah 14:12

 little altered as the truth of the original will permit.

-2. The names of the prophets and the holy writers with the other names of the text to be retained
+2. The names of the prophets and the holy writers with the other names of the text to be retained as nigh as may be, accordingly as they were vulgarly used.

-The second rule requires that the mode then used of spelling the proper names should
+The second rule requires that the mode then used of spelling the proper names should be retained as far as might be.

-The third rule requires "the old ecclesiastical words to be kept, "such as "church " instead of
+3. The old ecclesiastical words to be kept, viz. the word "church" not to be translated "congregation."
+(The Greek word can be translated either way.)
+The third rule requires "the old ecclesiastical words to be kept, "such as "church " instead of "congregation.”

-A simple survey of the versions of the English Bible prior to the KJV shows that the name Lucifer
+A simple survey of the versions of the English Bible prior to the KJV shows that the name Lucifer was in common biblical tradition and in ecclesiastical use.

-1 Luke 10:18 And he said unto them, I beheld Satan as lightning fall from heaven.
+I beheld Satan as lightning fall from heaven.

 1743802105282.png